OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 	* Per visual, limit the number of fields (measures or columns) to 100 or less.
 * Regarding DAX
 	* Optimize the DAX code by using more efficient functions.
-		* Example: [](Power%20BI.md#^a8h0ge|replacing%20FILTER%20with%20KEEPFILTERS%20whenever%20possible).
+		* Example: [replacing FILTER with KEEPFILTERS whenever possible](#KEEPFILTERS%20Function).
 Other examples are found [here](https://medium.com/@technologIT/optimizing-dax-code-for-directquery-tips-and-tricks-ab1b5e6fd91f) and [here](https://towardsdatascience.com/analyze-performance-when-aggregating-data-in-power-bi-and-dax-queries-fc00027950a3).
-	* Try to use variables [](Power%20BI.md#^4lu9ab|when%20repeated%20code%20is%20found) to decrease run time.
+	* Try to use variables [when repeated code is found](#DAX%20Variables) to decrease run time.
 * Regarding the data model
 	* Do not import columns that you don't need in any visuals or relationships.
 	* make sure the columns' data types are correct.